wkdgmr/wkdmod/README.md

 - Hork Spawn now drop items like normal monsters.
 - Fixed Hellfire Arrow behavior to be like Diablo
 - Gnat Sting now always properly fires 3 arrows in a strafe pattern instead of bugging out and only firing one arrow if the player tries to attack too quickly.
+- Many unique items have new effects waiting for you to discover them!
 - Runes have been disabled

 **[INVADER]**